soxueren/atsd/integration/alteryx/README.md

 We will go through each node, in order we add them into workflow

 1. **Input Data** tool.
-   Repeate steps in previous section for this tool choose `inflation.cpi.categories.price` table.
+   Repeat steps in previous section for this tool choose `inflation.cpi.categories.price` table.
 Select `datetime`, `value` columns and manually add `tags.category` as shown below.